philipp-baumann/yamsys-soilspec-publication-old/README.md

 # Overview

-This repository contains all reference soil chemical and spectral data, metadata, code and text to reproduce the reference models and the manuscript for the soil spectral library that was created in order to assess soil-fertility related properties in four landscapes across the West African yam belt.
+This repository contains all reference soil chemical and spectral data, metadata, code and text to reproduce the calibration models and the manuscript for the soil spectral library that was created in order to assess soil-fertility related properties in four landscapes across the West African yam belt.